whiplashomega/elthelas2/data/creatures/yostisli-granitebrand.markdown

 **Danger Sense** Advantage on Dexterity saves against effects she can see.

+**Wolf Totem** Allies have advantage on melee attacks against enemies within 5 ft of you.

 **Unarmored Defense** Adds Constitution to AC when unarmored.

+**Sentinel** When you hit a creature with an opportunity attack, the creature’s speed becomes 0 for the rest of the turn.
+Creatures within 5 feet of you provoke opportunity attacks from you even if they take the Disengage action before leaving your reach.
+When a creature within 5 feet of you makes an attack against a target other than you (and that target doesn’t have this feat), you can use your reaction to make a melee weapon attack against the attacking creature.

 **Actions**